AdminOfThis/Frequent/README.md

 |*Groups* | Displays all the groups and their corresponding channels in one big overview|
 |*Phase*|Shows the phase alignment of two channels, commonly used to see if stereo pairs, such as keyboards and guitars are out of phase |.
 |*Bleed*| Shows the percentage of noise bleed of a selectable master signal into other channels signal.
 Can be used to check how much of the PA is audible in vocal or other mics. |
+### Modules in Development
+There are other modules, that can be accessed by starting the program with the flag `-debug`, but those are currently not considered useful.